 “Can I ever break the no contact rule?”

-5. Understand The Cases Where You Can Break No Contact Early
+5. Understand The Cases Where You Can End No Contact

 This is one of those things that I constantly get asked.